earthlab/rslurm/README.md

 ```

 We can now pass that function and the parameters data frame to
-`slurm_apply`, specifiying the number of cluster nodes to use and the
+`slurm_apply`, specifying the number of cluster nodes to use and the
 number of CPUs per node.

 ``` r